 As noted in the Annual and 5-year Capital Plans, two major capital projects underway in FY 2014 will result in units being temporarily off-line while modernization work is undertaken.
 Site improvements to address storm drainage, failing sewer and water lines and the interior rehabilitation of KCHA's Valli Kee development will necessitate temporary relocation of residents while rehabilitation is underway.
 In addition, KCHA intends to continue its MTW-funded Unit Upgrade project during the coming budget cycle.
-Units slated for extensive interior rehabilitation under the program will be temporarily taken off-line while renovation work is completed.
-The upgrades are expected to increase the life expectancy of these units by 20 years.
+As a result, approximately 150 units slated for extensive interior upgrades under the program will be temporarily taken off-line while renovation work is completed.
+These upgrades are expected to increase the life expectancy of these units by 20 years.